nartos9090/freepik-downloader/README.md

 }
 ```

-After the download is completed, you will get data through your webhook url.
+After the download is completed, you will get notification through your webhook url.
 ```
 {
     "status": "completed", // status can be failed, completed, or token expired